Cindy McCain: United States Ambassador

 McCain was seen by the Biden administration as a likely, or even a "must do", for an ambassadorship nomination.
 In late November 2020, the possible post of United States Ambassador to the United Kingdom was mentioned in connection to her.
 She responded to the notion of any potential nomination by saying, "In whatever way he sees fit, I would be proud and honored to serve".

 In late May 2021, it was reported that President Biden would nominate McCain to serve as the Ambassador to the United Nations Agencies for Food and Agriculture.
+While McCain had a long record of work in other humanitarian activities, this was her first involvement with the issues surrounding food policy.
 The White House officially announced her nomination on June 23, 2021.
 On August 9, 2021, her nomination was sent to the United States Senate.
 On September 28, 2021, her confirmation hearing was held by the Senate Foreign Relations Committee; she faced largely friendly questions mixed in with personal reminiscences from the committee members regarding times spent with either McCain or her husband.
 The committee favorably reported her nomination on October 19, 2021.
 The full Senate confirmed her by voice vote on October 26, 2021.

 She was sworn in as ambassador on November 5, 2021.
-She presented her credentials to the U.N.
-Food and Agriculture Organization on January 18, 2022, to the International Fund for Agricultural Development on January 25, 2022, and to the U.N.
-World Food Programme on January 28, 2022.
+She presented her credentials to the UN Food and Agriculture Organization on January 18, 2022, to the International Fund for Agricultural Development on January 25, 2022, and to the UN World Food Programme on January 28, 2022.

+A main focus of her time as ambassador was dealing with the 2022–2023 food crises.
+Much of the emergency stemmed from the 2022 Russian invasion of Ukraine, including the factor that about half of all grains delivered to the UN World Food Programme came from Ukraine.
+The invasion took place shortly after her tenure began, and she was part of a group of administration officials, include U.S. Secretary of State Tony Blinken, that met regularly to discuss how to keep the emergency from destabilizing areas of the world already on the edge of famine.
+In late March 2022, she traveled to the Poland–Ukraine border to witness first-hand the refugee situation as well as to visit a food warehouse in Rzeszów.

+In January 2023, McCain said that the crisis continued to be enormous, especially in Africa, and overall represented "the worst food crisis, the worst humanitarian crisis since World War II."
+She placed much of the blame on Russia, but also pointed to there still being effects on food from the COVID-19 pandemic as well as from food speculators and the effects of climate change on agriculture.